All the multicellular eukaryotic plants are placed in Kingdom Plantae. They are autotrophic, i.e. they manufacture their food by photosynthesis.

-(c) Acetabularia: Umbrella plant - It is the largest unicellular plant.
+- Acetabularia: Umbrella plant - It is the largest unicellular plant.
 The diameter of its cell is 10 cm.
+Hammerling experimented on Acetabularia.

-2. Coenocytic: Some green algae are coenocytic i.e. multi-nucleated.
+➢ Coenocytic: Some green algae are coenocytic, i.e. multi-nucleated.

 Note: According to five kingdom system the algae described above should be placed in Protista but exceptionally due to their life cycle, it is similar to green algae.
 They are placed in Plantae.
 But now modern scientist place above algae in protista.

-3. Colonial: Some green algae are found in colonies.
+- Some green algae are found in colonies.
 They form a colony of cells.
 The number of cells in a colony is fixed.
-Colony with fixed number of cells is called coenobium.
+A colony with a fixed number of cells is called coenobium.

-Example: Volvox- Motile colony Hydrodictyon- Non-motile colony (called as water net).
+Example: Volvox- Motile colony Hydrodictyon- Non-motile colony (called a water net).